-Divorcing couples either have separate bank accounts or joint bank accounts.
-My husband and I use a joint bank account to pay bills and for savings.
-We have separate bank accounts for our IRA’s.
-The couples with the separate bank account worry me a little, because they eventually ask if the money in these accounts is theirs.
-When they do, I have to break the bad news.
+Most divorcing couples that I have encountered have either separate or joint bank accounts.
+My husband and I use a joint bank account for bills and savings, but use separate accounts for our IRA’s.
+However, divorce attorneys always worry when they encounter couples who have only separate bank accounts.
+Eventually, they will ask if these assets are solely theirs.
+When they do ask, I have to break the bad news.

-Courts look at bank accounts in two ways; community property or separate property.
-Community property, like the money, in a bank account, would typically be divided equally.
-Separate property is kept by the owner of the account.
-Separate property would be awarded to the person who is judged to be the sole owner of that separate property.
+Divorce lawyers and courts look at bank accounts in two ways: community property and separate property.
+Couples split community property (like money in a bank account) equally.
+Meanwhile, couples who each own separate property keep their specific accounts or property.
+Judges will award separate property to the person judged to be the sole owner of that separate property.

-The word “community” is a label the divorce courts use to describe assets as being owned by both husband and wife.
-If you purchase a vehicle while married the vehicle is called a community vehicle.
-If you used your credit and the vehicle is titled in your name, it is still considered community.
-Same goes for a house, money, stocks, furniture etc. During a divorce community property is equally divided.
+Divorce courts use the word “community” to describe assets owned by both spouses in a marriage.
+If you purchase a vehicle while married, is is considered a “community vehicle.”
+If you used your credit and the vehicle is titled in your name, it is still considered community property.

-The issue of comingling of property exists when separate property is comingled, or mixed, with community property.
-When this happens, the separate property is then considered to be community property, and will be split equally between the divorcing parties.
+Commingling is defined as ‘to combine funds or properties into a common fund or stock’.
+The main issue of property commingling occurs when separate and community property are mixed.
+The separate property is then considered to be community property and will be split equally between the divorcing parties.

-Comingling can happen in several different ways.
-One common scenario is adding your spouse’s name to a bank account.
-Let’s say you added you spouse’s name to your $50,000 bank account.
-You and your spouse use the bank account to deposit paychecks and pay bills.
-The original $50,000 has now been joined, or comingled.
+- You added you spouse’s name to your bank account worth $50,000, and you and your spouse both use the account to deposit paychecks and pay bills.
+The original amount has been commingled.
 A family court judge would probably consider the $50,000 as community property.